tzcorda/tzcorda.github.io/content/teaching/_index.md

 ### Academic teaching
 ##### A.Y.
 2024/25
-[x] Adjunct Professor in Sanctions and the Politics of Autocratic Survival (4 ECTS, BA, Sciences Po)
+  - [x] Adjunct Professor in Sanctions and the Politics of Autocratic Survival (4 ECTS, BA, Sciences Po)
-[x] Teaching Assistant for the course Political Science (9 ECTS, BA, University of Milan, instructor: A. Cassani)
+  - [x] Teaching Assistant for the course Political Science (9 ECTS, BA, University of Milan, instructor: A. Cassani)
 ##### A.Y.
 2023/24
-Instructor for the course Concepts and Methods in IR (3 ECTS, MA, University of Milan)
+  - Instructor for the course Concepts and Methods in IR (3 ECTS, MA, University of Milan)
-Teaching Assistant for the course Political Science (9 ECTS, BA, University of Milan, instructor: A. Cassani)
+  - Teaching Assistant for the course Political Science (9 ECTS, BA, University of Milan, instructor: A. Cassani)
 ##### A.Y.
 2022/23
-Instructor for the course Research Methods in IR (3 ECTS, MA, University of Milan)
+  - Instructor for the course Research Methods in IR (3 ECTS, MA, University of Milan)
-Teaching Assistant for the course Political Science (9 ECTS, BA, University of Milan, instructor: A. Cassani)
+  - Teaching Assistant for the course Political Science (9 ECTS, BA, University of Milan, instructor: A. Cassani)
 ##### A.Y.
 2021/22
-Instructor for the course Authoritarian Regimes Today (3 ECTS, BA/MA, University of Milan)
+  - Instructor for the course Authoritarian Regimes Today (3 ECTS, BA/MA, University of Milan)
-Instructor for the course Research Methods in International Relations (3 ECTS, MA, University of Milan)
+  - Instructor for the course Research Methods in International Relations (3 ECTS, MA, University of Milan)
-Guest lecturer for the course Politics of Conflict (6 ECTS, BA/MA, Bocconi University, instructor: M. Casiraghi)
+  - Guest lecturer for the course Politics of Conflict (6 ECTS, BA/MA, Bocconi University, instructor: M. Casiraghi)
-​Teaching Assistant for the course Political Science (9 ECTS, BA, University of Milan, instructor: A. Cassani)
+  - ​Teaching Assistant for the course Political Science (9 ECTS, BA, University of Milan, instructor: A. Cassani)

 ##### Other academic positions:
-2023-ongoing Co-chair Standing Group on Political Regimes at SISP (Italian Political Science Association) – SG PolReg
+  - 2023-ong.
+Co-chair Standing Group on Political Regimes at SISP (Italian Political Science Association)
-2023-ongoing Representative of postdoc researchers at the Department of Social and Political Sciences, University of Milan
+  - 2023-ong.
+Representative of postdoc researchers at the Department of Social and Political Sciences, University of Milan
-2022-ongoing ​Tutor for the Degree in International Politics, Law, Economics (IPLE), University of Milan
+  - 2022-ong. ​Tutor for the Degree in International Politics, Law, Economics (IPLE), University of Milan

 ### Conferences and lectures
 September 2024.
 Convegno 2024 SISP–Società Italiana di Scienza Politica.
 Paper presented: “The external dimension of regime legitimation: how authoritarian leaders in Africa leverage international engagement to legitimize their rule domestically” (with M. Casiraghi)